sleepsort/jlearner/README.md

       tests Hiragana with buttons, I changed the Gojūon a bit so that we can input some special characters.

+Before completing the dictionary file you specified, the test will start from last quit, remembering all the passes and fails you did last time.

 ## Installation